 Kalanchoe blossfeldiana, commonly known as Flaming Katy, is a tropical succulent native to Madagascar.
 This flowering plant is most widely grown as a houseplant but grows well outdoors in USDA Plant Hardiness Zones 10 and 11.
 A short-day plant, Flaming Katy, produces blooms during the winter months.
 Young plants have smooth stems and thick leaves.
-The plant roots readily from a vegetative shoot, and many growers use this type of propagation for Flaming Katy production.
-Commercial growers use intermittent mist and heat mats to propagate this succulent, but you can make cuttings without a professional setup.
+This plant is easily propagated by stem cuttings.
+It roots readily from a vegetative shoot, and most growers use this type of propagation for Flaming Katy.

 1. Cut cleanly through a vegetative stem of the Flaming Katy.
 This is a stem that has no flower growth.
 Make the cutting at least 3 inches (7.5 cm) long.
 Set the cutting in an empty pot for 2 or 3 days to allow a callous to form over the cut flesh of the stem.
 The callous keeps the cutting from rotting in the growing medium.

 2. Mix equal parts of sand, perlite, and peat moss to create a quality growing medium for Flaming Katy cuttings.
 Fill a sterile pot with the growing medium and water the medium lightly.
 The size of the pot dictates how many cuttings you root per pot.
 For example, pots that are 3 or 4 inches (7.5 or 10 cm) hold one cutting, while 5- or 6-inch (12.5 or 15 cm) pots hold 2 or 3 cuttings.